Skip to content

 The intelligence foundation has two parts:

-• Memory system: long-term memory, short-term memory, event memory, identity-related memory, and associative memory.
+• Memory system: raw evidence, processed memory, long-term memory, short-term memory, event memory, identity-related memory, associative memory, temporal graph projections, and vector indexes.

 • Reasoning system: the language model used for judgment, understanding, planning, and response.